Arithmetic Obfuscation

 “Why doing such transformation and not directly replacing the addition with its MBA equivalent?”

-First, LLVM is able to simplify MBA as it is discussed in the next section: Limitation & Attacks.
+First, the compiler itself is able to simplify MBA as it is discussed in the next section: Limitation & Attacks.
 One solution to prevent these optimizations is to create a function flagged with the attribute OptimizeNone, which is roughly equivalent to:

 __attribute__((optnone))